Flutterando/lucid_validation/README.md

 - **validCNPJ**: Checks if a string is a valid CNPJ (for use in Brazil).
 - **validCEP**: Checks if a string is a valid CEP (for use in Brazil).
 - **validCredCard**: Checks if a string is a valid Credit Card.
+- **greaterThanOrEqualTo**: Checks if the datetime value is greater than or equal to a specified minimum datetime.
+- **greaterThan**: Checks if the datetime value is greater than a specified minimum datetime.
+- **lessThanOrEqualTo**: Checks if the datetime value is less than or equal to a specified maximum datetime.
+- **lessThan**: Checks if the datetime value is less than a specified maximum datetime.
+- **inclusiveBetween**: Checks if the datetime value is between two datetime values, including both bounds.
+- **exclusiveBetween**: Checks if the datetime value is between two datetime values, excluding both bounds.

 ## Usage with Flutter